Accession of Bangladesh to ASEAN: Benefits to Bangladesh

 Bangladesh's emerging industries (pharma, ICT, agriculture) could plug into ASEAN supply chains.
 Infrastructure projects like the Matarbari deep-sea port, the Asian Highway Network, and rail links would turn Bangladesh into a logistics hub linking South Asia to Southeast Asia.
-For example, bilateral and trilateral transport corridors (via India or Myanmar) could streamline trade with Vietnam, Thailand and beyond.
-ASEAN membership would also encourages moving up the value chain.
+For example, bilateral and trilateral transport corridors (via India or Myanmar) could streamline trade with Vietnam, Thailand, and beyond.
+ASEAN membership would also encourage moving up the value chain.
 Currently, over 85% of Bangladesh's exports are garments to the West.
-Bangladesh's garment, textile and leather sectors, could complement ASEAN manufacturing, and its emerging electronics or ICT sectors could find new partners and investors in Southeast Asia.
+Bangladesh's garment, textile, and leather sectors could complement ASEAN manufacturing, and its emerging electronics or ICT sectors could find new partners and investors in Southeast Asia.
 As part of ASEAN's collective bargaining, Bangladesh could negotiate trade deals more effectively than alone.
-It would also become part of ASEAN's trade forums (e.g. the ASEAN Free Trade Area, and the East Asia Summit's economic track).
+It would also become part of ASEAN's trade forums (e.g., the ASEAN Free Trade Area and the East Asia Summit's economic track).

 As an ASEAN member, Bangladesh could engage through ASEAN's multilateral venues (East Asia Summit, ASEAN+3, ARF) on a more equal footing.
 Membership provides a "balanced platform" to interact with extra‐regional powers (Japan, Korea, Australia, US) via ASEAN channels.
 This reduces over-reliance on any single partner.
 ASEAN itself has successfully maintained "centrality" amid U.S.–China rivalry.
 Bangladesh can tap into this diplomatic model.
 By aligning with ASEAN's consensual approach, Dhaka can preserve autonomy and leverage ASEAN as a buffer in great-power politics.
-By institutionalizing ties with ASEAN Dialogue Partners (e.g. the EU, India, China) through ASEAN+ frameworks, Bangladesh could join ASEAN-hosted initiatives on education, science and cultural exchange with these partners, enhancing its diplomatic reach.
+By institutionalizing ties with ASEAN Dialogue Partners (e.g., the EU, India, and China) through ASEAN+ frameworks, Bangladesh could join ASEAN-hosted initiatives on education, science, and cultural exchange with these partners, enhancing its diplomatic reach.